Phone

 Challenges for Merchants

-Customer belongs to the platform — not you
+The customer belongs to the platform — not you.

 3. THE TRUTH: CUSTOMERS ARE HYBRID